Emphaticdesign/ajker-bajar-server/README.md

-# project detail'sIt’s a Shopping Mall Website You Can Buy Anything What You
+# project detail's :
-Want Your Daily Life.Admin can add a new product.
+It’s a Shopping Mall Website You Can Buy Anything What You Want Your Daily Life.Admin can add a new product.
 Admin add a product and delate product.